ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/fencing.rst

 Remapping Reboots
 #################

-When the cluster needs to reboot a node, whether because ``stonith-action`` is ``reboot`` or because a reboot was requested externally (such as by ``stonith_admin --reboot``), it will remap that to other commands in two cases:
+When the cluster needs to reboot a node, whether because ``fencing-action`` is ``reboot`` or because a reboot was requested externally (such as by ``stonith_admin --reboot``), it will remap that to other commands in two cases: